 Explore our career opportunities to become part of an organization that’s working to preserve a sustainable publicly funded health system in Canada.

-The Senior Analyst develops, leads, coordinates research, analysis, and assessments and provides executive administrative assistance to relevant division of the pan-Canadian Pharmaceutical Alliance (pCPA).
+The analyst supports research, gathers evidence, conducts analyses, and provides administrative assistance to the Analytics division at the pan-Canadian Pharmaceutical Alliance (pCPA).

 - About the role

-The Senior Analyst develops, leads, coordinates research, analysis, and assessments and provides executive administrative assistance to relevant division of the pan-Canadian Pharmaceutical Alliance (pCPA).
+The analyst supports research, gathers evidence, conducts analyses, and provides administrative assistance to the Analytics division at the pan-Canadian Pharmaceutical Alliance (pCPA).

 General deliverables